Homas/ioc2rpz.gui/README.md

 - create a crontab which will execute "/opt/ioc2rpz.gui/scripts/publish_cfg.php" script every 10 seconds;
 - configure HTTP server.

 Right now ioc2rpz.gui use only SQLite database with a database file stored in "/opt/ioc2rpz.gui/www/io2cfg" folder.
-Make sure that set up a relevant access permitions to the directory/db-file.
+Make sure that set up a relevant access permissions to the directory/db-file.

 ioc2rpz configuration files are saved to "/opt/ioc2rpz.gui/export-cfg" folder.

-The database initialisation script also creates a sample configuration.
-To immediatelly start using the sample configuration it you need to update public and management IP-addresses of ioc2rpz server.
+The database initialization script also creates a sample configuration.
+To immediately start using the sample configuration it you need to update public and management IP-addresses of ioc2rpz server.
 If you already started ioc2rpz server please restart it or send a management signal to reload configuration.
 The init script doesn't create a default user.
 You should create the administrator after the first start.
 Please do it ASAP.

 ### Dependencies
 PHP7, SQLite, ISC Bind tools (dig only command).
-The following packets are required for Alpine linux with Apache web-server:
+The following packets are required for Alpine Linux with Apache web-server:
 ```
 bash openrc curl coreutils openssl apache2 libxml2-dev apache2-utils php7 php7-apache2 php7-session php7-json php7-curl apache2-ssl sqlite php7-sqlite3 php7-ctype bind-tools
 ```